For FedEx Ground contractors

 Email me directly →

 Upload your latest settlement.
-We'll show you exactly which lines are short and what to dispute with FedEx — usually in about a minute.
+We'll show the payment checks, source evidence, and review items to act on — usually in about a minute.